About Pulmonary, Critical Care, Hyperbaric and Sleep Medicine

 What’s in a name?

-The Division of Pulmonary and Critical Care Medicine began at the College of Medical Evangelists, now Loma Linda University, in 1914 when Gayle Mosley, MD; Charles C. Browning, MD; Harvey Smith, MD; and L.D.
+The Division of Pulmonary, Critical Care, Hyperbaric and Sleep Medicine began at the College of Medical Evangelists, now Loma Linda University, in 1914 when Gayle Mosley, MD; Charles C. Browning, MD; Harvey Smith, MD; and L.D.
 Remington, MD, were recruited as clinical teachers for diseases of the chest.
 Dr. Remington was the leader of the group, with the rank of Clinical Professor.
 In 1919, the first official name of the service was Diseases of the Chest, with Carl R. Howson, MD, as the first Head.
 In 1928, long before the advent of effective anti-tuberculous drugs, the service name was changed to Department of Tuberculosis.
 Perhaps in a flashback to 1919, the service was again named Diseases of the Chest in 1940.

 From the 1950’s to 1970’s a number of luminary physicians headed the service, including Marvin Harris, MD, and George Burton, MD.
 In 1977, Department of Medicine Chair, John E. Peterson, MD, established ten sections in the Department, one of which was a newly branded Pulmonary Section with John E. Hodgkin, MD, as Head, followed by Richard L. Sheldon, MD.
 In 1982, Department of Medicine Chair Varner Johns, MD, renamed the service as the Pulmonary and Intensive Care Section.